46

 sed "s/NODE_PLACEHOLDER/$NODE/" low-fill.yaml | kubectl apply -f -

-kubectl get pods -l app=filler -o wide
+kubectl get pods -l app=batch-filler -o wide

 kubectl describe node "$NODE" | grep -A3 "Allocated resources"